canonical/robotics-actions-workflows/README.md

 # Robotics Actions Workflows

-This repository hosts a collection of [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for building, testing & releasing robotics snaps.
+This repository hosts a collection of [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for building, testing & releasing snaps.

 These workflows are intended to be re-used in github actions building snaps.
 They implement an opinionated workflow to build, test & release snaps.